TWiStErRob/twisterrob.github.io/_projects/sun-widget.md

  * [Light Pollution ☹](http://www.mensjournal.com/magazine/where-did-all-the-stars-go-20131115?page=2)
  * [UV/B and Vitamin D benefits](http://articles.mercola.com/sites/articles/archive/2012/09/29/sun-exposure-vitamin-d-production-benefits.aspx), [also here](http://articles.mercola.com/sites/articles/archive/2012/03/26/maximizing-vitamin-d-exposure.aspx)

+## Privacy Policy

+The Sun Position Widget (the app) allows the user (You) to check an estimation of the Sun's position in the sky.

+### Location permission
+{: .no_toc }
+This permission authorizes the app to know where Your device is located in order to calculate the angle of the Sun.
+This is necessary because the Sun's apparent position is different from different vantage points on Earth.

+### Storage of user data
+{: .no_toc }
+The captured location data stays in the runtime memory of the app and is only used for astronomical calculations.

+### Third-party services
+{: .no_toc }
+Currently there are no third party integrations (including analytics and ads) that allow data to leave the app without user action.
+This may change in the future, in which case:

+* there will be an update available for the app
+* this Privacy Policy will be updated

+### Future Changes
+{: .no_toc }
+If I decide to change this Privacy Policy, I will post those changes on this page.

+### Contact
+{: .no_toc }
+If there are still unanswered questions, or You want to chat about privacy of Your data, feel free to [contact&nbsp;me]({{site.baseurl}}/contact).

 ## History
 See [releases on GitHub](https://github.com/TWiStErRob/net.twisterrob.sun/releases) for more details.